Introduction to This Brain Computer Interface Presentation

 Students in neuroscience and technology fields, healthcare professionals, and tech innovators can all benefit from understanding BCIs.
 This knowledge is crucial for developing future applications that enhance accessibility and improve patient outcomes.

-Create Your Brain Computer Interface Presentation
+Ready to Create Your Brain Computer Interface Presentation?